What you will study

 Change, strategy and projects at work (T227). undergraduate.qualification.pathways.W12-1,module,T227,,1

-To complete your foundation degree, you’ll need to transfer 90 credits from your completed TWI Diploma.
-You can do this at any time before or during your studies, bearing in mind the twelve-year time limit for obtaining the total credits required.
+To complete your foundation degree, you’ll need to transfer 90 credits from your completed TWI Diploma, which you must have completed within five years of starting your OU study.
+You can do this at any time before or during your studies.

 Modules quoted in qualification descriptions are those that are currently available for study.
 As the